flow-storm/flow-storm-debugger/Readme.md

 ![demo](./docs/images/screenshot-light.png)
 ![demo](./docs/images/screenshot-dark.png)

+The idea behind FlowStorm is pretty simple :

+	- Instrument any Clojure form
+	- Run it
+	- Retain and index every immutable value pointer (snapshot mutable ones), function calls, etc
+	- Provide a GUI to explore your values and execution flow

 # Clojure has the repl, does it need a debugger?

 I gave a talk recently for the London Clojurians, the first slide goes about my answer to this :